welf/elm-webpack-starter/README.md

 ```

-Open http://localhost:3000 and start modifying the code in /src.
+Open http://localhost:3000 and start modifying the code in `/src`.
-(An example using Routing is provided in the `navigation` branch)

 ## Production